 For function, I look to recommend a faucet where the sprayer is integrated into the neck of the faucet so that a soap dispenser can be placed in the extra hole.
-It really makes for a dish cleaning zone when you have your dish soap or hand soap tucked away in the dispenser.

 If you have a hard-working kitchen where your faucet will be used a lot then spend some extra and get a commercial faucet or a high-end faucet.

 You do not have to compromise style to get a faucet that will withstand lots of traffic.
 Pfister is one company I like to look at for more durable options for home use.
 Their higher-end prices faucets are made to withstand lots of use.